JakobMei/ba_grpc_rest/README.md

 Benchmark of gRPC vs. REST Performance for my bachelors thesis
 ## Architecture:
 [bt_benchmark_architecture.drawio.pdf](https://github.com/JakobMei/ba_grpc_rest/files/8781958/bt_benchmark_architecture.drawio.pdf)
-(multiple Maven Modules: proto for code generation, server for APIs, client for consuming and benchmarking with JMH)
+(multiple Maven Modules: proto for code generation, server for APIs, client for consuming and benchmarking with JMH).
+All the other relevant details are written in the thesis.
+For questions, contact me: jakob.meibeyer@leibniz-fh.de